Blind Drive Accessibility Report

 Colour blind friendly: Game doesn’t rely on colour or can switch to colour blind friendly mode with double coding or similar way to avoid colour dependance.

 Play Without Sight: The game can be played without sight.
 Positional/stereo sounds and haptic feedback enable play without the need to see the screen.
 This is useful for blind low-vision and sightless players.

 Play Without Sight on iOS with VoiceOver: The game can be played without sight by fully supporting the built-in VoiceOver screen reader on iOS.
 This includes clear text on buttons and intuitive navigation so VoiceOver can be used to read all interactive elements.

 Similar Games With More Accessibility Features for Visual

 If you want to play Blind Drive, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Blind Drive has 3 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 3 accessibility features for Audio in Blind Drive which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.